Predicting Stellar Rotation Periods Using XGBoost: Materials

 After the aforementioned transformations, we ended up with a data set containing \num{14913} observations and 170 predictors.
 This is the full or master set, labelled \textit{Data Set 0} (DS0).

 Several subsets were created from the full data set, each containing a different number of predictors and/or instances:

 \begin{enumerate} \item The first subset was obtained by removing the nine rotation period variables (Prot group), resulting in a data set of 163 variables.
-This is referred to as \textit{Data Set 1} (DS1). \item A second subset was created by removing from DS1 redundant variables, correlated between them, resulting in a data set with 152 predictors --- \textit{Data Set 2} (DS2). \item The third subset was obtained from DS2, by removing stars with surface rotation periods greater than \qty{45}{\day}, leaving a data set of \num{14356} rows --- this is \textit{Data Set 3} (DS3). \item The fourth subset is obtained by removing from DS3 stars with surface rotation periods less than \qty{7}{\day}, resulting in a data set of \num{13602} rows --- \textit{Data Set 4} (DS4). \item A fifth subset was built on top of DS3, using the thirty-four most important variables as assessed by the previous models --- \textit{Data Set 5} (DS5). \item A final subset was obtained from DS4, using the thirty-four most important variables as scored by the models built with DS0 to DS4 --- \textit{Data Set 6} (DS6). \end{enumerate}
+This is referred to as \textit{Data Set 1} (DS1). \item A second subset was created by removing from DS1 redundant variables, correlated between them, resulting in a data set with 152 predictors --- \textit{Data Set 2} (DS2). \item The third subset was obtained from DS2, by removing stars with surface rotation periods greater than \qty{45}{\day}, leaving a data set of \num{14356} rows --- this is \textit{Data Set 3} (DS3). \item The fourth subset is obtained by removing from DS3 stars with surface rotation periods less than \qty{7}{\day}, resulting in a data set of \num{13602} rows --- \textit{Data Set 4} (DS4). \item A fifth subset was built on top of DS3, using the twenty-eight most important variables as assessed by the previous models --- \textit{Data Set 5} (DS5). \item A sixth subset was obtained from DS4, using the twenty-eight most important variables as scored by the models built with DS0 to DS4 --- \textit{Data Set 6} (DS6). \item A final subset was created from DS1, where we used the same twenty-eight most important variables used to build DS5 and DS6 --- \textit{Data Set 7} (DS7). \end{enumerate}

 DS2 was constructed by performing a simple univariate filtering of the features, where the predictors were cross-validated with the response variable in order to remove redundant or uninformative variables from the learning process.
 The analysis of correlations between variables is detailed in \cref{sec:stats}.